ccollie/valkey-rfc/TimeSeries.md

     for aggregated objects.

 ### Replication
 Every TimeSeries based write operation (creation, adding and removing samples) will be replicated to replica nodes.
-Attempts of adding an already existing item to a bloom object (which returns 0) will not replicated.

 ## Specification

 ### TimeSeries Structure
 Each time series object is represented by a sorted list of chunks, each containing a list of samples.
-Each sample is a tuple of timestamp and a 64bit float value.
+Each sample is a tuple of 64bit epoch based timestamp and a 64bit float value.

-A time series is identified by a series of label-value pairs used to retrieve the series in queries.
-Given that these label values are used to group semantically similar time series, they are interned in a global dictionary to reduce module memory.
+A time series is optionally identified by a series of label-value pairs used to retrieve the series in queries.
+Given that these label are used to group semantically similar time series, they are necessarily duplicated.
+We take advantage of this fact to intern label-value pairs, meaning that only a single allocation is made per unique pair, irrespective of the number of series it occurs in.

 The time series object also contains metadata like the retention policy, compaction policy, etc.